-There are six trap hosts supported.
-Each of them has its own community name and IP address and is user-definable.
-To set up a trap host means to create a trap manager by assigning an IP address to host the trap message.
-In other words, the trap host is a network management unit with SNMP manager receiving the trap message from the managed switch with SNMP agent issuing the trap message.
-Six trap hosts can prevent the important trap messages from being lost.
+There are six supported trap hosts.
+Each has its own community name and IP address and is user-definable.
+To create a trap host means to create a trap manager by assigning an IP address to the host the trap message.
+In other words, the trap host is a network management unit with SNMP manager receiving the trap message from a switch with SNMP agent issuing the trap message.
+Six trap hosts can prevent the important trap message from being lost.

-For each public trap, the switch supports the trap events Cold Start, Warm Start, Link Down, Link Up and Authentication Failure Trap.
+For each public trap, the switch supports the trap event Cold Start, Warm Start, Link Down, Link Up and Authentication Failure Trap.
 They can be enabled or disabled individually.
-When enabled, the corresponding trap will actively send a trap message to the trap host when a trap happens.
+When enabled, the corresponded trap will actively send a trap message to the trap host when a trap occurs.
 If all public traps are disabled, no public trap message will be sent.
-As to the Enterprise (no. 6) trap is classified as private trap, which are listed in the Trap Alarm Configuration function folder.
+The Enterprise (no. 6) trap is classified as private trap, which is listed in the Trap Alarm Configuration function folder.